movement package

 • monitor_function (Callable) – a Python function which takes a mesh as input

-• raise_convergence_errors – convergence error handling behaviour: if True then ConvergenceErrors are raised, else warnings are raised and the program is allowed to continue
+• raise_convergence_errors (bool) – convergence error handling behaviour: if True then ConvergenceErrors are raised, else warnings are raised and the program is allowed to continue

 Move the mesh according to the method of choice.